rogusdev/aws-cli-mfa/README.md

     . (which aws-cli-mfa) $AWS_MFA_ARN 123456

+An easy way to test that everything is working is simply:

+    aws s3 ls

+Note that aws cli commands will only work in the terminal you `source`-d this script in.
+If you want to use `aws` in other terminals, you will need to pass `--profile mfa` at the end ala `aws s3 ls --profile mfa` or you can `export AWS_PROFILE=mfa` in the appropriate profile/rc file to make that your default aws profile (for everything!).

 #### Dependencies
 You must have `jq`, python 3 (as `python3`), and the aws cli (as `aws`) available on your PATH in your shell.